 The publics trains and busses in this city are an excellent way to get around the city.
 I recommend getting a day pass (1- 5- 7- or 30- day increments) so that you can ride unlimited!

 Chicago is very bike friendly and you'll notice bike lanes on almost all of the major streets.
 Stay safe and use lights at night.
+There is even a bike share service called DIVVY.
 Tip: it's illegal to ride on the sidewalk.
 Don't be that jerk!